superphy/prairiedog_go/README.md

 prairiedog is a Go application which uses [Dgraph](https://github.com/dgraph-io/dgraph) for the graph layer and [Badger](https://github.com/dgraph-io/badger) for the k-mer: count mapping.
 We chose Dgraph as a hedge for eventual sharding requirements depending on the size of the sampled population.
 For the data structure, we use a novel combined approach integrating a De Bruijn graph (with 11-mer nodes) along with weighted directed edges representing emission probabilities as in a Li-Stephens model [Li, Stephens, 2003].

-The core construction method is as follows:
+The core construction method is pretty simple, and uncomprossed, as follows:

 ```python
 for kmer, nextkmer in seed/new genome: